macrisconstantine/in-class-exercise-collection/README.md

 - Input a score (out of 100) and recieve a letter-grade and comment.
 ### Income Tax
 - Input an annual salary, recieve a net salary after tax.
+### Least Common Denominator
+- Return both the least common denominatory and the greatest common factor of command line inputs.